-Chase-Corwin says, if your customers can articulate the value proposition of your tool/solution and the positive impact it has on their business, then it is a good indicator that these customers have gained something more than just the original transactional purpose.
+Chase-Corwin says, if your customers can articulate the value proposition of your tool/solution and the positive impact on their business, then it is a good indicator that these customers have gained something more than just the original transactional purpose.

-Your first goal is to help them achieve their stated outcomes and then evolve along with them and their ever-changing requirements.
+Your first goal is to help them achieve their stated outcomes and evolve along with them and their ever-changing requirements.

 Remember, the value is in the eye of the beholder.
 There are customers out there who’d like to get the cheapest option, and to them, that’s the value.
 They’re willing to sacrifice some of the benefits of the products to stay within budget.

-From the customer's standpoint, that may be perfectly fine, because, in the SaaS economy, they can almost always choose to go to another vendor to meet their primary requirements, whether they prioritize features or cost.
+From the customer’s standpoint, that may be perfectly fine because, in the SaaS economy, they can almost always choose to go to another vendor to meet their primary requirements, whether they prioritize features or cost.